MEM-Group/Rust-Semantics/README.md

-Temporal Repository for Paper Submissions
+A Semantics for Rust
-This repo is created just for reviewers, if they interested in the implementation of RustSEM.

 We have two folders:

 rustsem-ocaml
 rustsem-java.